๐Ÿ’ตInvestment Details

 Compounding doesn't care whether it's working for you or against you.
 It happily grows savings, but it also grows high-interest debt.
 Credit card balances that compound daily at a high rate can spiral much faster than most people expect.
 In many cases, the smartest "investment" is simply to repay debt with a double-digit interest rate.

 Inflation is another invisible force.
-If prices rise faster than the interest you earn, your “real” purchasing power can still go down, even when your balance is going up.
-That’s why many long-term investors use stock market index funds or other growth assets instead of keeping everything in cash.
-You can test different assumed rates in this calculator to see what rate you might need to beat inflation over the long run.
+If prices rise faster than the interest you earn, your real purchasing power can still go down even when your balance is going up.
+That's why many long-term investors use stock market index funds or other growth assets instead of keeping everything in cash.

 Putting It All Together